 For the tree’s best growth and fruit production, choose a site that gets plenty of bright sunlight.
 The location must also be free of any other trees as sapodillas may get large if not pruned to keep their size in check.

-You will have to water newly planted sapodilla on alternate days for the first week and twice a week after a month for the next 6-8 months.
-Once the tree gets established and is 4-5 years old, they will not need frequent watering.
+You will have to water the newly planted sapodilla on alternate days for the first week and twice a week after a month for the next 6-8 months.
+Once the tree gets established and is 4-5 years old, it will not need frequent watering.

 Note: During dry months, proper watering will increase fruit production, though mature trees require very less watering.